← Help Center

 • Select Word / DOCX from the format options.

-• The file downloads and can be opened in Microsoft Word, Google Docs, or LibreOffice.
+• If export is available on your plan, the file downloads and can be opened in Microsoft Word, Google Docs, or LibreOffice.

 • Some formatting may shift slightly between applications depending on the software.